-Tamara A. (Seymour) Favorito was elected to our Board in March 2021.
-Ms. Favorito serves as a member of the board of directors, Chair of the audit committees and member of the compensation committees of Kintara Therapeutics, Inc. a publicly-traded drug development company.
-In addition she serves as a member of the board of directors and Chair of the audit and compensation committees of Zevra Therapeutics, Inc. (formerly KemPharm, Inc.), a rare disease therapeutics company.
-Ms. Favorito served as Interim Chief Financial Officer of Immunic, Inc., clinical-stage drug development company in 2019.
+Tamara A. Seymour was elected to our Board on March 5, 2021.
+Ms. Seymour serves as a member of the board of directors and audit committee chair of Kintara Therapeutics, Inc. and KemPharm, Inc. She served as Interim Chief Financial Officer of Immunic, Inc., clinical-stage drug development company in 2019.
 She was Chief Financial Officer of Signal Genetics, Inc., a publicly traded molecular diagnostics company, from 2014 to 2017.
-She served as Chief Financial Officer of HemaQuest Pharmaceuticals, Inc., a venture-backed clinical-stage drug development company.
-Ms. Favorito has also served as consulting chief financial officer for a number of biotechnology companies, served as Director of Finance and Controller of Agouron Pharmaceuticals, Inc. (now Pfizer, Inc.) and spent eight years in public accounting with Deloitte & Touche LLP and PricewaterhouseCoopers LLP, including three years as audit manager.
-Ms. Favorito is a Certified Public Accountant (inactive).
+She served as Chief Financial Officer of HemaQuest Pharmaceuticals, Inc., a venture-backed clinical-stage drug development company, from 2010 to 2014.
+From 2001 to 2009, she served as Chief Financial Officer of Favrille, Inc., a publicly traded clinical-stage drug development company.
+Ms. Seymour has also served as consulting chief financial officer for a number of biotechnology companies, served as Director of Finance and Controller of Agouron Pharmaceuticals, Inc. (now Pfizer, Inc.) and spent eight years in public accounting with Deloitte & Touche LLP and PricewaterhouseCoopers LLP, including three years as audit manager.
+Ms. Seymour is a Certified Public Accountant (inactive).
 She received an MBA, emphasis in Finance, from Georgia State University, and a bachelor's degree in Business Administration, emphasis in Accounting, from Valdosta State University.
-Ms. Favorito also participated in an executive management program at Kellogg Graduate School of Management at Northwestern University.
+Ms. Seymour also participated in an executive management program at Kellogg Graduate School of Management at Northwestern University.